gwt-plugins/gwt-eclipse-plugin/README.md

 Some projects will not compile without an Eclipse API Baseline defined.

-##Dependent Plugins
+##Dependent Plug-ins

-* Restart Eclipse to detect the new plugins.
+* Restart Eclipse to detect the new plug-ins.

 ###All Eclipse versions

-* The `com.google.gdt.eclipse.maven` plugin requires m2e (Maven Integration for Eclipse) to be installed.
+* The `com.google.gdt.eclipse.maven` plug-in requires m2e (Maven Integration for Eclipse) to be installed.
 Install m2e from your Eclipse version's default update site. i.e. http://download.eclipse.org/releases/kepler
 * The `com.google.gdt.eclipse.gph.hge` project requires MercurialEclipse to be installed.
 You can either close the project, or install MercurialEclipse: http://cbes.javaforge.com/update